chinamike65/hugo-tuolesi/content/book2/book2en.md

 The real refuge: the lower path is for the next life to have the leisure and perfection of the seven virtues of human beings and heaven, and not to fall into the three evil realms; the middle path is for liberation; the upper path is to become a Buddha.

-3. The merits of the Three Treasures
+3. The merits of the Three Jewels of Refuge

 The merits of the Three Jewels are: Buddha's merit, Dharma's merit, and Sangha's merit.